hamoid/robogarden/README.md

 robogarden
 ==========

-Creative Code Jam project
+### Creative Code Jam project

+[With a web page too!](http://hamoid.github.io/robogarden) (First attempt at gh-pages)

 With robots, and gardening.

-robotTest/ includes just one robot, and moves only when pressing the space bar.
+- robotTest/ includes just one robot, and moves only when pressing the space bar.

-botsBehaviour/ includes autonomous planter and cutter robots.
+- botsBehaviour/ includes autonomous planter and cutter robots.

 To implement:
 - Robots should leave two tracks, one per wheel.